bronifty/wing-oss/winglang/4297/fix notes.md

 the `compile()` function is used by the type script library `wingcompiler` (see `libs/wingcopmiler`).
 This library is used by both the wing console (gui) and the `wing` command line application.

+Cursor:
+1. lib.rs: This is the main entry point of the wingc library, which is a compiler for the Wing programming language.
+It defines the compile() function, which is the main function used to compile Wing code.
+This function uses many other modules and functions defined in the library, including the jsify module.

+2. jsify.rs: This module is responsible for converting the abstract syntax tree (AST) of a Wing program into JavaScript code.
+The main function in this module is jsify(), which takes a path to a source file and a reference to a Scope (which represents a block of Wing code) and generates JavaScript code.
+This function is used by the compile() function in lib.rs.

+3. wingcompiler: This is a TypeScript library that provides a JavaScript/TypeScript interface to the wingc compiler.
+It uses the compile() function from lib.rs to compile Wing code.

+4. wing command line application and Wing console (GUI): These are user-facing applications that allow developers to write and run Wing code.
+They use the wingcompiler library to compile the Wing code.

+In summary, when you write Wing code and run it using the Wing console or the wing command line application, your code is compiled to JavaScript using the wingc compiler.
+The jsify module is a key part of this process, as it is responsible for the actual conversion of Wing code into JavaScript.

 -----

 ## Hasan Abu-Rayyan